 The expected workflow is as follows:

-The first step to configure Blackfire in the above mentioned workflow is to create a webhook payload, that Gitlab will use to let Blackfire run the test scenarios.
+The first step to configure Blackfire in the above-mentioned workflow is to create a webhook payload, that Gitlab will use to let Blackfire run the test scenarios.

 Please read the builds API documentation to configure them.

-In order to make sure that Gitlab can receive a notification back from Blackfire, please make sure to configure the following parameters:
+To make sure that Gitlab can receive a notification back from Blackfire, please make sure to configure the following parameters:

 ||Mandatory - The endpoint to profile|